Skip to content

 My areas of teaching interest and expertise are fairly closely connected to the broader concept of identity; who we think we are, and what forces and structures help us locate us in the world with our own sense of self.
 Specifically, research around ethnicity/race, class, taste, consumption and popular culture hold particular fascination for me, At the same time, I have a long standing interest in the extent to which postcolonial literatures reveal insights about society, its structures and identity more generally.

 I am presently supervising a number of students with a wide range of focal points.
-One research student is undertaking ethnographically oriented work as a means of explore the intersections of identity and community through heavy metal culture and music, I am also co supervising a student who is analysing aspects of policing, with specific interest in the extent to which subjectivity informs stop and search opportunities.
+One research student is undertaking ethnographically oriented work as a means of explore the intersections of ethnicity and employment.
+I am also supervising a student who is analysing aspects of mental health, whilst another is undertaking research related to child sexual exploitation.
 I have also supported students researching the motives and features of contemporary terrorism, Islam in the West, Higher Education and Muslim heritage students in the UK as well as research relating specifically to the city of Bradford, its history of migration and transition.